PlasticRanger

 • Low strength and stiffness in extreme temperatures

 Without a doubt, the most common application of LDPE is plastic bags.
-Products like dispensing bottles, wash bottles, manufacturing containers are also some other prime applications.
+Products like dispensing bottles, wash bottles, and manufacturing containers are also some other prime applications.

 Pipes and Fitting: Low-Density Polyethylene is used to manufacture water pipes thanks to its ability to resist water for longer periods of time coupled with good plasticity.

-Linear Low-Density Polyethylene (LLDPE) –
+Linear Low-Density Polyethylene (LLDPE)

 The structural design of LLDPE is a bit different with uniform branches (rather than having longer branches like LDPE) and a linear backbone.

-Properties of LLDPE:
+Properties of LLDPE

 • Good stress crack and smack resistance